flintlang/flint/docs/language_guide.md

 }
 ```

-In Flint all functions are `private` by default and as such can only be accessed from within the contract body.
+In Flint all functions are `private` by default and as such can only be accessed from within the contract body (see [access modifiers](#access-modifiers)).

 ### Function Parameters
 Functions can also take parameters which can be used within the function.
 These must be declared in the function signature.
 Flint also supports parameters that take default values, but these must be declared at the end of the signature.
-Below is a function that [mutates](#mutating-modiifer) the dictionary of peoples' names to add the Key, Value pair of caller's address and name.
+Below is a function that [mutates](#mutating-modifier) the dictionary of peoples' names to add the Key, Value pair of caller's address and name.
 If the parameter `name` is not provided to the function call, then the default value of "John Doe" will be used.
 For more information about callers, see [Caller Bindings](#caller-bindings):
 ```swift
 contract AddressBook {
   var people: [Address: String]